 Freud

-believed that there were 5 stages in the formation of your personality:
+believes that there are 5 stages in the formation of your personality:

 1.